 Unfortunately, most of these great events are very poorly advertised

 Every year on a weekend in August the siege of Fort Erie by British troops is being brought back to live.
 Don't miss this colorfully event - visit Fort Erie and stay over night.
 Many volunteers make this spectacle unforgettable.
-Don't forget your camera and your cam corder.
+Don't forget your camera.
 Use the installed link to our web site which provides more information including a video.

 Fort Erie played also an essential part in the so called "Freedom Trail" or "Underground Railroad".